microsoft/moaw/workshops/serverless-overview/workshop.md

 <div class="task" data-title="Task">

+> You will find the instructions and expected configurations for each Lab step in these yellow "Task" boxes.
-> Instructions and solutions will be given for the Azure CLI, but you can also use the Azure Portal if you prefer.
-The inputs and parameters to select will be defined, all the rest can remain as default as it has no impact on the scenario.
+> Inputs and parameters to select will be defined, all the rest can remain as default as it has no impact on the scenario.
 >
 > Log into your Azure subscription locally using Azure CLI and on the [Azure Portal][az-portal] using your own credentials.
+> Instructions and solutions will be given for the Azure CLI, but you can also use the Azure Portal if you prefer.

 </div>

 <details>

 <summary>Toggle solution</summary>

 ```bash